-Omada Health is a separate company that provides diabetes prevention program.
+Omada Health is a separate company that provides diabetes prevention program and diabetes management program.

-2nd.MD is a separate company that provides treatment decision support through their Expert Second Opinion program.
+2nd.MD is a separate company that provides treatment decision support through their Expert Second Opinion program myStrength is a separate company that provides virtual behavioral health care services.